Nikku2716/Nikku2716/README.md

 # 💫 About Me:
-I'm currently learning.<br>Trying to be better !.
+I'm currently learning.<br>Trying to do better !.

 # 💻 Tech Stack: